 Higashiyama Zoo and Botanical Garden

-The Higashiyama Zoo and Botanical Garden have a yearly leaf viewing event from the middle of November to the beginning of December.
+The Higashiyama Zoo and Botanical Garden has a yearly leaf-viewing event from the beginning of October to the middle of November.

 On some special nights, the botanical garden opens its doors at night to welcome visitors to a light-up event.